benmvp/slides/md/2015-es6-nodevember.md

   - SPICE: Spicy new functionality like new operators, objects and APIs

 - We'll be covering about ⅓ of the features
-- Because of time constraints, we'll focus more on the sugar features
-- Really would like to talk about spicier features like promises, iterators and generators
-- But not enough time
-- So instead going to focus on features you're more likely to leverage right away and which will help you write clearer code
+- I decided on these 10 because they are the ones you're most likely to leverage right away and which will help you write clearer code

 =====